 - Include a news topic on Course Home that highlights some of the personal tools available to students, especially the Preferences tool and User Progress tool.

 - Build redundancy into your course by repeating course information within different tools.
-For example, include all course syllabus information in the course calendar and include information on how much a quiz, discussion topic, dropbox assignment, etc. is worth in the description of that item.
+For example, include all course syllabus information in the course calendar and include information on how much a quiz, discussion topic, assignment, etc. is worth in the description of that item.
 The more clearly course expectations are communicated through your course design, the more students can focus on learning content.

 - Set up enumerations in the Content tool's Settings to establish a clear hierarchy in your course content.
 Well-defined course structure is easier to navigate for screen reader users and students with learning disabilities.

 Many course designers create course materials that put users with learning and physical disabilities at a disadvantage without intending to.
 Usually disadvantages result from users not having enough time to complete tasks or not having appropriately designed resources.

 Here are a few things to consider when organizing course materials in a time-sensitive manner: